julio-villa/Micro-strat/README.md

 Micro:strat app
 ==============

-Read from capacitive touch sensors and ribbon sensors to output different notes and combinations of notes/chords.
+Read from capacitive touch sensors and ribbon sensors to output different notes, combinations of notes, and apply effects.